kevbuh/brain/README.md

 - acts as a relay station for sensory and motor signals, as well as regulating consciousness and alertness
 - All information from your body's senses (except smell) must be processed through your thalamus before being sent to your brain's cerebral cortex for interpretation
 - encoder and propogates information? attention mechanism to know where to send/focus information?
+### Cerebellum
+- Maintains internal models, control balance and rythmic movements, perform online error correction
+- portion of the brain in the back of the head between the cerebrum and the brain stem
+- may also be involved in some cognitive functions such as attention and language as well as emotional control such as regulating fear and pleasure responses
+### Telencephalon
+- the most highly developed and anterior part of the forebrain
+- consists mainly of the cerebral hemispheres

 ## Goal Hierarchy